-Single-page applications don’t leave users wasting time waiting for a page to reload; instead, they provide all relevant information on one page, improving the user experience with smoother navigation and making it easier for them to consume and act on information.
+Single-page applications (SPAs) don’t leave users wasting time waiting for a page to reload; instead, they provide all relevant information on one page, improving the user experience with smoother navigation and making it easier for them to consume and act on information.

-Progressive web applications are made for today’s mobile, multi-device world and can save enterprises plenty on custom app development.
+Progressive web applications (PWAs) are made for today’s mobile, multi-device world and can save enterprises plenty on custom app development.